NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 3. **Entity-Component-System Model (ECS)**

-This rather radical and modern approach treats GOs (entities) as a database and game logic is performed by querying specific components.
+This rather radical which gained popularity very recently treats GOs (entities) as a database and game logic is performed by querying specific components.
 [52][53]
 The purpose of this model is to decouple logic from data to allow a game to be highly modular and flexible.
 An *entity* is simply an ID, meaning it doesn't exist as an actual object, and *components* are pure data containers.
-Logic is moved into systems and systems match on entities with specified components.
+Logic is moved into *systems* and systems match on entities with specified components.
 All update logic resides in them which makes them highly parallelizable.
 Just like in OCM, there is no one standard way to define an ECS model and there are many different flavors of it.
 [47]

 By far the biggest advantage of such object organization that everyone seems to mention first is the performance and memory efficiency: